Promotion

 About the Author

-Doreen Rappaport’s nonfiction and historical fiction books have been acclaimed for their meticulous research and varied literary styles.
-She is the recipient of the Children’s Book Guild of Washington, DC, lifetime achievement award for the writing of nonfiction.
-Her many award-winning biographies include the Caldecott Honor and Coretta Scott King Honor Book Martin’s Big Words: The Life of Dr. Martin Luther King, Jr., illustrated by Bryan Collier; Abe’s Honest Words: The Life of Abraham Lincoln, illustrated by Kadir Nelson; and Ruth Objects: The Life of Ruth Bader Ginsburg, illustrated by Eric Velasquez.
+Doreen Rappaport is the award-winning author of the Big Words picture book biography series, including the Caldecott Honor and Coretta Scott King Book Award Honor Book Martin’s Big Words: The Life of Dr. Martin Luther King, Jr., illustrated by Bryan Collier; Beacon of Hope: The Life of Barack Obama, illustrated by Tonya Engel; Helen’s Big Words: The Life of Helen Keller, illustrated by Matt Tavares; and Ruth Objects: The Life of Ruth Bader Ginsburg, illustrated by Eric Velasquez, among many others.
+She is the recipient of the Washington Post Children’s Book Guild lifetime achievement award for the writing of nonfiction.
 Doreen lives in upstate New York and invites you to visit her online at doreenrappaport.com.

 Learn more about this author